mdgriffith/elm-style-animation/README.md

 There may be a situation where we don't want our animation to be interrupted and instead we want an animation to queue up after a currently running animation.
 To do this, we would use `Style.queue` instead of `Style.animate`

+To create a repeating animation, you can use `Style.repeat 3` instead of `Style.animate`.
+To repeat an animation forever you can use `Style.repeat forever` where `forever` is just defined as `1/0` or Infinity.

 # Example 2: Chaining Keyframes